Summary

 The Science of Photobiomodulation for Canine Joints

-First, it increases the production of Adenosine Triphosphate (ATP), the "energy currency" of the cell.
-In the context of a dysplastic hip, this extra energy allows damaged chondrocytes (cartilage cells) and fibroblasts to repair themselves more efficiently.
-Second, PBM induces a brief release of Nitric Oxide (NO), which acts as a vasodilator, improving local blood flow to the joint.
-Enhanced circulation brings essential nutrients and oxygen to the area while helping to flush out metabolic waste products that contribute to stiffness.
+- Vasodilation: PBM induces a brief release of Nitric Oxide (NO), which improves local blood flow.
+Enhanced circulation brings essential nutrients to the area while flushing out metabolic waste products that contribute to stiffness.

 Logic Summary: The recommendation for using both 660nm and 850nm wavelengths is based on the "Optical Window" theory.
-660nm light is effective for superficial tissue and skin health, while 850nm near-infrared light has the depth of penetration required to reach the deep-seated hip joint of a large dog.
+660nm light is effective for superficial tissue, while 850nm near-infrared light has the depth of penetration required to reach the deep-seated hip joint of a large dog.

 Overcoming the German Shepherd "Double Coat" Challenge